hjoukl/cpycourse/docs/training/tutorial/tutorial.md

 ### A Sample Python Program

-This is a simple Python program that calculates the present value of a series of cashflows:
+Here's a simple Python program that calculates the present value of a series of cashflows:

 !!! example